speedinghzl/pytorch-segmentation-toolbox/README.md

 Pytorch code for semantic segmentation.
 This is a minimal code to run PSPnet and Deeplabv3 on Cityscape dataset.
 Shortly afterwards, the code will be reviewed and organized for convenience.

+### Highlights of Our Implementations
+- Synchronous BN
+- Fewness of Training Time
+- Better Reproduced Performance

 ### Requirements

 To install PyTorch>=0.4.0, please refer to https://github.com/pytorch/pytorch#installation.